This function generates a model frame for statistical or machine learning analysis from these objects:

 andy

-: names of the pair of time series represented in the row.psi
+: names of the pair of time series represented in the row.response columns in

 .predictors columns: representing the distance between the values of the given static predictor between